2025 Gerik bus crash: Crash

-On the night of 8 June 2025, the bus departed from Hadhari Mosque in Jerteh at around 9 pm to 10 pm MST.
+On the night of 8 June 2025, the bus departed from Hadhari Mosque in Jerteh at around 9 pm MST.
 At approximately 01:10 am on 9 June 2025, the bus crashed along Kilometre 53 of the East–West Highway (Gerik–Jeli stretch).
 The crash occurred on a dark, downhill, and winding right-hand curve, where the bus was reportedly speeding and attempting to overtake another vehicle (a Honda Odyssey).
 Dashcam footage later confirmed this overtaking attempt.
 The driver, described by survivors as "agitated and shouting before the crash", had earlier avoided multiple vehicles as the bus descended rapidly.
 One survivor also reported that she smelled a "burning odor" before the crash occurred.

 While overtaking, the bus lost control, veered left, and flipped onto its side, violently colliding with the rear of a Perodua Alza minivan (KDW7804) traveling in the same direction toward Baling, Kedah.
 The impact caused the minivan to spin clockwise and swerve into a ditch on the opposite side of the road, while the bus struck a W-beam guardrail, which failed to stop its momentum.
 The bus then spun counter-clockwise, with parts of the rail penetrating the roof and structural pillars, before overturning near a ravine.

 The crash occurred under clear weather conditions with a dry road surface, but there was no street lighting, and most passengers were asleep at the time.
 Many were violently ejected from the bus, landing in nearby ditches.
 Witnesses described the scene as chaotic, with mangled wreckage and a potential fire risk.
 A passing motorist attempted to turn off the bus engine to prevent an explosion, though no fire broke out.

 Emergency services were alerted by Gerik Hospital, and first responders from the Royal Malaysia Police (PDRM), Fire and Rescue Departments of Gerik and Jeli, Malaysia Civil Defence Force (APM), and medical personnel arrived shortly after.
 Firefighters had to cut open the rear of the bus to extricate trapped victims.
 Rescue efforts were hampered by the steep terrain, darkness, and the position of the overturned bus.

 In total, 48 individuals were involved.
 Thirteen UPSI students died at the scene, while two more succumbed to injuries at the hospital, bringing the death toll to 15.
 The remaining 33 passengers sustained various injuries and were transported to Gerik Hospital for treatment.